nottinghamcollege/HTML-Email-Boilerplate-Redux/README.md

 ## Usage:

-This project uses `npm` and `gulp` packages to produce a production ready version of the email boilerplate.
-Originally the project began as static HTML files, however overtime this become a problem where dynamic elements where needed. i.e. toggling code blocks on/off, variable values etc. This has led to using various `gulp` related packages to fill this requirement.
+This project uses `npm` and `gulp` packages to produce a customised and production ready version of the email boilerplate.
+Originally the project began as static HTML files, however overtime this become a problem where dynamic elements were needed. e.g. toggling code blocks on/off, variable values etc. This has led to using various `gulp` related packages to fill this requirement.

 1. Install `npm`
 2. Clone the git source of this project and run `npm i` to install the required packages
-3. Modify the variables in `gulpfile.js` to your requirements
+3. Modify the variables in `gulpfile.js` to your requirements.
+Mostly booleans or string values.
 4. Run `gulp` to build the email boilerplate
 5. The email boilerplate will be written to `dist/email-boilerplate-without-guidelines.html`